ztxxkaty/PowerPoint2videos_using-F5-TTS-/README.md

 ```
 TTS/ckpts/F5TTS_Base
 ```
-or you can search "Put_Model_Here" in the tool folder to find the folder~
+or you can search "Put_Model_Here" in the tool folder to find the place to put model~

 --------------------------
 Backup [ If you are not using NVIDIA ]: